sc-dyer/THERIN_Generator/README.md

 # THERIN_Generator
-A program for generating THERIN files for use in THERIAK-DOMINO
+A program for generating THERIN and script files for use in THERIAK-DOMINO

-This program was written in Python 3 but it should work for Python 2
+If you are unfamiliar with python I reccomend starting with downloading and installing pyzo(https://pyzo.org/).
+It is an integrated development environment which makes getting started with python fairly straightforward.
+This program should work for python3 or python2.
+This program requires easygui to run.
+If you are running a python version earlier than 3.7 you will also need to install tkinter(https://tkdocs.com/tutorial/install.html)
 To run this program just run main.py

 Using a .csv file with major elements in the top row and sample name in the left